Honors & Awards

 A student with two Weinberg majors who is interested in pursuing honors in both subjects should indicate that intent to each department or program in initial discussions about honors and should mention it in department or program honors applications.
 If the projects are distinct, the student may pursue honors in each department.
 If, however, the projects overlap and inform each other, the student may do a single, synthetic project designed to lead to honors in interdisciplinary studies.
 See the Weinberg webpage on Pursuing Honors in Two Departments or Programs if you are interested in either of these options.

-For students who wish to engage in a longer-term research project, they may enroll in an independent study in a quarter prior to the beginning of honors.
-This independent study (PHIL 399) would take place in spring quarter of junior year, and the student then would do the honors sequence proper on the F/W sequence.
-Any student interested in pursuing this option must discuss this with his or her prospective thesis advisor (who must agree to supervising the thesis for the extra quarter), and must apply to follow the F/W sequence.
+Students who wish to engage in an even longer-term unified research project may enroll in an independent study with the prospective supervisor of their Honors project in a quarter prior to beginning honors.
+This independent study (PHIL 399) would take place in spring quarter of their 3rd year or over the summer, and the student then would do the honors sequence proper on the F/W sequence.
+Any student interested in pursuing this option must discuss this with their prospective thesis supervisor (who must agree to supervising the work for the extra quarter) and must apply to follow the F/W sequence.

 NOTE: PHIL 398 cannot be used to fulfill the Department's major requirements, including the elective requirement.
 PHIL 398 is an extra course, just as seeking honors goes beyond completing the major.